kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 We've already established the first principle: WordCamps and meetups are for WordPress users of all types, from writers to developers.
 Keeping everybody in the same room and same group keeps us honest.

+What else can we do to keep this system working?

 ---
 <!-- .slide: class="notcenter" -->